-Procedure codes used to claim reimbursement for Medication Services are listed in Service Table 3.
+Procedure codes used to claim reimbursement for Medication Services are listed in the Service Table.
 Certain medication services have lockouts and are not allowed to be billed on the same day.
-Below is a list of these lockouts.
+Refer to the Service Table for the medication lockouts.